ATV Winch Draining the Battery – What Is Normal and Not?

 With no load on the winch cable, you should be able to run the winch all day.
 The ATVs stator will be able to maintain the battery’s state of charge.

-But when the winch is pulling near or at full capacity, it has to draw most of the electricity directly from the battery.
+But when the winch pulls at full capacity, it draws most of the electric power directly from the battery.

-Some recommend using the batteries Ah rating to calculate how long you can winch under full load.
+As a rule of thumb, you can use the battery’s Ah rating to calculate how long you can winch under full load.
 In theory, a 14Ah battery should be able to provide 200A for 4.2 minutes.

 The battery in my Polaris Sportsman has a CCA rating of 320A.
-This tells me that the battery should have no problems with 30 seconds of full capacity winching (200A draw on my 3500lb winch).
-It will most likely even be able to handle up to one full minute or maybe even more.
+This tells me the battery should have no problems handling 30 seconds of full-capacity winching (200A draw on my 3500lb winch).
+In practice, it will likely manage up to one full minute of winching and possibly more.

 The CCA rating also indicates that this battery size can provide such a high amp draw created by an ATV winch at full power only for shorter periods.

-Many factors come into play when determining at what rate a normally functioning and properly installed ATV winch will drain the battery.
+Many factors come into play when determining at what rate a normally functioning and correctly wired ATV winch will drain the battery.

-• What size winch you have.
-A bigger capacity winch has a bigger electric motor, which can pull harder and draw more power than a smaller winch.
+• Winch Size: A higher-capacity winch has a bigger electric motor, which can pull harder and draw more power than a smaller winch.
 Therefore, a bigger winch can drain the battery faster than a smaller winch.

-• How hard the winch is pulling.
-Any size winch will draw more power as it pulls harder.
+• Winch Load: Any size winch will draw more power as it pulls harder.
 Respooling the cable after you’re finished winching requires almost no power than when the winch is working at full capacity.

-• How long the winch is activated.
-A 20-second winching session draws approximately twice as much power as a 10-second session.
+• Winching Duration: A 20-second winching session draws approximately twice as much power as a 10-second session.

-• How long are the breaks?
-The ATVs own charging system will charge the battery back up as long as it’s given enough time.
+• Break Duration: The ATVs’ charging system will charge the battery back up if given enough time.
 Continuous winching or just a few minutes of riding between each time the winch is being used will not be enough to provide a sufficient charge.

-• Battery capacity: A higher capacity battery will allow for longer winching before the voltage drops too low.
-Warn recommends that you use a minimum of 12 Ah battery to power their 2500lb winch.
+• Battery Capacity: A higher capacity battery allows longer winching before the voltage drops too low.
+Warn recommends using a minimum 12 Ah battery to power their 2500lb winch.

-• The battery’s state of charge.
-A fully charged battery will last longer than a battery that is not.
+• Battery State of Charge: A fully charged battery will last longer than a battery that is not.

-If you find that the battery drains to a point where it needs an external charging from just a few low-load pulls, or even when not using the winch at all, you know that something is not right.
+If you find that the battery drains to a point where it needs an external charge after only a few low-load pulls, or even when not using the winch, you know something is wrong.

-If so, you may want to do some troubleshooting to make sure everything is set up correctly and in proper working condition.
+If so, you may want to troubleshoot to ensure everything is set up correctly and in proper working condition.

-At the end of this post, you will find a section for troubleshooting the most common causes for a battery that is draining much faster than it should.
+At the end of this post, you will find a section for troubleshooting the most common causes of a battery draining much faster than it should.

 Often you will find that the issue is not caused by a winch that draws too much power but that the ATV is not providing enough.